-Did you know chamomile tea packs a powerful punch?
+Did you know chamomile tea packs a hefty punch against stress?
 Yes, it does.
-Drinking a daily cup or two can greatly reduce your stress symptoms – so of course I include chamomile tea in my daily self-care habits.
-It gives me a nice stable foundation – meaning that stress has less of an impact, and I bounce back quicker.
-Come join me!
+Chamomile tea reduces stress.
+Drinking a daily cup or two will greatly knock down your stress symptoms.
+So much so that chamomile tea is one of my non-negotiable self-care habits.
+It gives me a nice stable foundation, where stress has less of an impact, and I bounce back quicker.
+Put on the kettle and join me!

 Chamomile is a safe stress reduction tool

 We know that stress feels awful, so it’s natural that we want to reduce those uncomfortable feelings as completely as possible.
 We all have favorite tools and strategies for reducing stress.
 Some of those which we turn to without thinking, have risks that outweigh their potential benefits.
 Despite knowing that alcohol, drugs, tobacco and sugar top this list – people rely on them because they are effective and do in fact work in the short term.

 The problem is that alcohol and other drugs offer us only temporary reprieve, and go on to store up problems for later by contributing to the deterioration of our general health.
 This subsequent erosion of health then becomes a source of physiological, biochemical and psychological stress.

 The better choice are stress reduction tools that fortify our health, and give us resilience from stress.
 Chamomile tea is one such thing we can use to reduce stress symptoms, without negative effects on our health.

 I prefer to make use of resources that have been supported by a body of scientific research or have a history of medicinal use.
 Chamomile ticks both of those boxes.